solariachip/solariachip.github.io/_posts/2023-03-31-reshaping-confidence.md

 The former allows me to stay grounded and the latter works wonders against the defeaters, including yourself.

 ✵ Letting go of things that don't serve you \
 To succeed with the first point, be wary of any superfluous tendencies to people-please.
-Evaluate the things that are draining you because you should be investing the majority of your energy on self improvement so you can better help others who can't.
+Evaluate the things that are draining you because you should be investing the majority of your energy on self improvement so you can better help others.

 ✵ Being silly \
 Don't hold back and don't negotiate who you are.